A-League exploring shock Ronaldo move

 Nani is plying his trade at Melbourne Victory, but Townsend says he has not tried to get the winger to help him to lure his former United and Portugal team-mate to the A-League.

-"We haven't been in Nani's ear, but we've certainly registered our interest in bringing [Ronaldo] to Australia," he told SportFM.
+"We haven't been in Nani's ear, but we've certainly registered our interest in bringing [Ronaldo] to Australia," he said.

 "It's obviously a long shot, but we certainly have a proposition here in Australia for him to consider.
 We're in dialogue and we'll see where that goes."